varrockbank/yew/README.md

 # Yew

 This project addresses the ~~problem~~ problems of personal knowledge management (PKM).
-Yew avoids the complexity of PKM systems by not attempting to solve the worlds' problems.
+Yew avoids their complexity by not attempting to solve the worlds' problems.

-Yew is not even a system; it's a method.
-Yew involves a set of guidelines/conventions on structuring directories and plaintext files.
+Yew is a method not a system.
+It outlines conventions on structuring directories and plaintext files.
-Most functionality will come free from the Unix bin.
-Spoiler: Yew lends itself naturally to people who have a Git repo for each project in their life.
+Most functionality come free from the Unix bin and users can bring their own editing interface.
+Spoiler: Yew lends itself naturally to those who have a Git repo for each life project.

 ### Problem

-PKM systems attempt to assimilate and monopolize one's entire digital footprint.
+PKM systems try to assimilate and monopolize one's entire digital footprint.

-The first dimension of complexification is that these systems treat PKM as a monolith that can be tamed, cross-cutting across disparate projects.
+Their first source of complexity is wrangling PKM as a monolith, cross-cutting disparate projects.

-The second dimension of complexification is attempting to accommodate every client and their use case.
+The second is accommodating every client use case.
-By making everyone happy, PKMs make no one happy.
+In making everyone happy, no one is happy.
 Even adherents find themselves bikeshedding and chasing the long-tail of productivity.

 Fortunately with Yew I just need to make myself happy.

 ### Solution
 Yew federates knowledge management to individual projects and their respective file directories.
-In doing so projects are self-contained.
+This containerization provides portability and frees project projects to define their own PKM environment.

 This is not exotic to coders who automatically instantiate a Git repo for each "project" in their life.

 This project-oriented paradigm is exceedingly powerful.

-A strict boundary is enforced
-between private, professional and academic projects.
-Why on earth would you want to hyperlink between your vacation and a college course anyway?
-Monoliths
-punishes heterogeny, while federation promote internal consistency (projects are smaller).
+A natural boundary induces compartmentalization of projects.
+Why would you want to hyperlink between your vacation planning and a college course anyway?
+A unified monolithic knowledge graph punishes heterogeny while federation promote internal consistency in individual project.
 Yew is minimally prescriptive leaving more discretion to individual projects.
 After all, a video game project and an English writing course involve different workflows and should be accommodated differently.

-Yew couples KPM to the project.
-PKM files are co-located within a project directory, rather than being standalone entities. i.e. Wiki or an exclusive set of PKM files for use with some proprietary note-taking app.
-In a way, Yew can be thought of a generalization of `README.md`.
+Yew couples PKM to the project by co-locating PKM files.
+This contrasts with a standalone source-of-truth. i.e. i.e. wiki or an exclusive PKM repo locked into proprietary note-taking app.
+Thus, Yew is a generalization of `README.md`.

-Yew embraces Unix ethos.
-Meaning delegating implementation to readily available toolchains and interop.
-The Yew Project is a specification first-and-foremost and any "extracurricular" implementations follow thereafter.
+By embracing the Unix ethos, software interop is well-defined and mature tooling is already available in surplus.
+The Yew Project is a specification first and implementation complementary.

-see `journal/manifesto.md` for background context and in-depth commentary on underlying philosophy.
+see `journal/manifesto.md` for context on the paradigm and reasoning behind design choices.

 ###  Survey

-The Yew Project identified various modalities which involve different flow states which should be partioned into different spaces.
+Various modalities of knowledge management are considered.
+These involve different flow states which demand different workflows and spaces.

 1. space: diary